Shadsrc/LinkFive/readme.txt

 => Second step

-	_ Once your LinkedIn is registered, you can observe your account on LinkFive's page. indicate the page where you want to display your LinkedIn posts .
+	_ Once your LinkedIn is registered, you can observe your account on LinkFive's page.
+	_ Copy the shortcode to paste it on your Wordpress page.
 Enjoy!